 The purpose of a mission statement is to communicate the purpose of the agency to people inside and outside of the agency.
 It provides the basis for strategy development, identification of critical success factors, resource allocation decisions, as well as ensuring client and stakeholder satisfaction.

-The Providence Housing Authority exists to develop and maintain decent, safe, and sanitary housing and to address the economic and social needs of residents.
+The Providence Housing Authority exists to provide and develop quality and safe affordable housing opportunities and services to address the needs of Rhode Island residents.